tduong10101/tdinvoke.net/source/_posts/charybdis-wireless-keyboard.md

 1 - Don't force the pcb, if the switch feet can be soldered, then it's good enough.
 I learnt the hard way after I broke a pcb in half.
 2 - This tool is necessary, if you only have one pair of hands.
 {% asset_img "Pasted image 20240806205335.png" %}
-3 - I couldn't do hotswap on the controller due to the headers that I got are too tall and it would not fit into the usb-c holes, so I ended soldered the controllers to the nano holders.
-I don't know if the low profile headers would work, try out with your own risk.
+3 - I couldn't get hotswap done on the controller due to the headers that I got are too tall and it would not fit into the usb-c holes, so I ended up soldering the controllers to the nano holders.
+I don't know if the low profile headers would fit, try out with your own risk.
 4 - The case pocket space for the controller is smaller than I think it is.
 Be **very** gentle when fit in the flex strips, battery and power switches.
 Watch out where the flex strip cables come out of the pcb, I've broken 2 pcbs when I try to force the controller in (┬┬﹏┬┬).
 Also I had to solder the flex cables into the pcb, and only use the headers on the nano holder.
-5 - If you're planning to use the tent only version solder the headers the other way, so you don't have fit the flex cable into the pocket space.
-The cable would then hang out below the cases.
+5 - If you're planning to use the tent only version, solder the headers the other way, so you don't have fit the flex cable into the pocket space.
+The cable would then hang below the cases.
-6 - Remember to test out the pcb once you have solder all the diodes, flex cables and can connect to the nano holder.
+6 - Remember to test out the pcb once you have solder all the diodes, flex cables and able connect to the nano holder.
 7 - Do the right side first, as it's the main board that talk back to the computer.
-You can test out right side first.
 8 - When I finished both sides, they did not auto connect.
 To fix this issue I had to reset the boards by pressing both reset buttons at the same time.
-9 - Test with the cable connect to the right board first.
-Make sure bluetooth is connected from the left board to the right board (with the usb cable connected to the right board).
-Then test both boards with bluetooth connection to the pc.
+9 - Test with the cable connected to the right board first.
+Make sure bluetooth is connected from the left board to the right board (with the usb cable connected from the right board to your pc).
+Once that tested then move on to test both boards with bluetooth connection to the pc.
-10 - Issue 'Paired but unable to connected to the pc, constantly connect then disconnect.
-And forget the connect but not able to re-pairing again.'
-If you can this symptom, map the BT_CLR (or figured out where this key is mapped) to a key to clear all the bluetooth profiles, the you should be able to pair again.
+10 - Issue 'Paired but unable to connected to the pc | constantly connect then disconnect | And forget the connect but not able to re-pairing again.'
+If you have these symptoms, map BT_CLR (or figured out where this key is mapped) to a key to clear all the bluetooth profiles, then you should be able to pair again.

 Here is [my zmk repo](https://github.com/tduong10101/Charybdis-ZMK-Config) that I forked from [grassfedreeve](https://github.com/grassfedreeve)

 Be patient, don't rush.
 I made this stupid mistake of rushing because of the excitement and broke 4 pcbs and a nano controller.
 Don't be like me.
 It was painful waiting for the deliveries on the pcbs again.

 I've learnt a lot working on this project and it's really fun journey.
-I hope you are too, if you decide to build one for yourself.
+I hope you are too, if you've decided to build one for yourself.

 Here are some pictures of the boards.